verbb/snipcart/docs/setup/frontend.md

+---
+meta:
+  - name: description
+    content: How to integrate Snipcart with your Craft CMS frontend.
+---

 # Add Snipcart to Your Site

 Snipcart's shopping cart is added with a simple JavaScript snippet, and its concept of a product comes from whatever information you build into each "buy" button on your site.